Canon 100D vs 300D

-Both the 100D and the 300D have been discontinued, but can regularly be found used on eBay.
+Both the 100D and the 300D have been discontinued, but can regularly be found used on ebay.
 The 300D was replaced by the Canon 350D, while the 100D was followed by the Canon 200D.
 Further information on the features and operation of the 100D and 300D can be found, respectively, in the Canon 100D Manual (free pdf) or the online Canon 300D Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 100D and the Canon 300D?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 100D:

 - More detail: Offers more megapixels (17.9 vs 6.3MP) with a 69% higher linear resolution.

 - Better image quality: Scores markedly higher (8 points) in the DXO overall assessment.

 - Better low-light sensitivity: Requires less light for good images (0.6 stops ISO advantage).

 - Better jpgs: Has a more modern image processing engine (DIGIC 5 vs DIGIC).